kgar/simple-template-renderer/README.md

-# Simple Template Generator
+# Simple Template Renderer

-Simple Template Generator is just that: a very simple tool that can take a file or directory, perform some key-value-pair find/replace on file names and file text, and write the result to a specified location.
+Simple Template Renderer is just that: a very simple tool that can take a file or directory, perform some key-value-pair find/replace on file names and file text, and write the result to a specified location.

 ## This is a `dotnet tool` on NuGet.org